chatterjee007-dev/Tableau/Project_01_Amazon_Sales_Performance_Analysis/README.md

 8. **Competitive Advantage**:
       - Leveraging real-time data and insights keeps Amazon ahead of competitors by continuously adapting to market trends and customer needs, ensuring sustained growth and market leadership.

----

-By integrating these strategic changes, the **Amazon Sales Performance Dashboard** becomes a powerful tool for driving business growth, enhancing customer satisfaction, and maintaining a competitive edge in the market.

----